-Shadow of Rome is set in the Julio-Claudian dynasty in the Roman Empire, and gameplay a mix of fighting/stealth combat.
-The story take place mostly in the gladiatorial arena, but there are several sections that have the player exploring smaller town like areas, or the inside of Roman Palaces.
-The action also leaves the arena sometimes, and cuts to battles that take place in the wild.
+Shadow of Rome is set in the Julio-Claudian dynasty in the Roman Empire and gameplay alternates between gladiator combat and stealth sections.
+The story takes place mostly in the gladiatorial arena, but there are several sections that have the player exploring smaller town-like areas, or the inside of Roman Palaces.
+The action also leaves the arena sometimes and cuts to battles that take place in the wild.

 There are 2 main types of game play in Shadow of Rome.
 You start off by competing in weapon-based close combat battles, where the player, Agrippa, fights in several gladiator arenas throughout the Roman Empire.
 Secondly there are puzzle-solving stealth-based adventure levels where the player takes control of Octavanius, Agrippa's friend, and the newly deceased Caesar's nephew..
 These sections take place in the main quarters of the Roman Empire and its vicinity of power.
 The player also controls Agrippa in chariot based races, and battles that took place before he was confined to the arena.
 The player views the the hero in third-person view and there are two difficulty levels, Normal and Hard.
 However, once the player beats the game, an Extreme option is unlocked.